iZeaoGamer/Zector/major.md

 - When a player logs off whilst in combat, it'll now say the last player that damaged the player, leading to the kill in chat, which will allow them to retrieve the kill.
 - Command blocking system whilst in combat added.
 - Fixed /iplog not working properly.
+- Ensure players don't combat log once the server restarts, by allowing the server to automatically put the tagged players, out of combat within the 5 seconds before the server restarts.
+Yes, this has been tested to work thankfully!
+- Transfer players to the hub once the server restarts.
+- Fixed crash within the 5 seconds before restart.
+- Send a message to tagged players stating why they're out of combat, making them not disconnect due to the server restart, thus making them combat logged.
+- Send them out of combat before the server restarts - Made it better, and less bypassable.